 - First Aid/CPR/AED

 THE SCHEDULE: In order to fit in the eight courses in the 2½-month period, the EWT employs a condensed schedule.
-Classes begin February 1, 2018, and are anticipated to conclude in mid-April.
+Classes begin February 1, 2019, and are anticipated to conclude in mid-April.
 Participants must attend all classes in order to earn certificates and continuing education credits.
 A schedule of class meeting times will be posted here shortly (last year’s calendar can give you an idea, however, of what to expect).

 THE RESULTS: Upon graduation, participants will have skills and certificates that can lead to careers in engineering, construction, remediation, environmental cleanup, and more.
 Earth Conservancy and its partners will work with graduates to help find employment opportunities.
 Graduates leave the EWT Program with

 - 20.5 hours of continuing education credits from the Pennsylvania State University